Analysis | What to know about the big budget battles in Congress

 But Senate Minority Leader Mitch McConnell (R-Ky.) has said Senate Republicans won’t vote to raise the debt ceiling.
 He’s playing a daring game of brinkmanship that could mean Congress doesn’t have the votes to raise it, period.
 And that could mean the government defaults on its loans.

 Democrats don’t expect any GOP votes for their $3.5 trillion spending plan.
-The only way they are getting this done is to go around Republicans and pass this massive bill through a process called reconciliation.
+The only way they’re getting this done is to go around Republicans and pass this massive bill through a process called reconciliation.
 Reconciliation lets Congress pass bills directly related to spending with a simple majority of votes — the minority cannot block these bills with a filibuster.

 Passing legislation with only one party might sound easier than having to compromise with the other.
 But mathematically, it means Democrats have fewer votes to work with to get their big legislative priorities done.
-And that means any one senator or a handful of Democrats in the House of Representatives could stop this up.
+And that means any one senator or a handful of Democrats in the House of Representatives could block this.

 What could go wrong for Democrats